Does it even matter if you have a licensed mobile home broker who helps sell your home for you in Sarasota?

 Although I am sure these folks mean well when the individual is not licensed, they have not gone through the stringent background check that the state of Florida requires you to pass in order to even submit your license application.

-Part of this process is the taking and passing of a state-mandated examination that goes over everything there has to do with the closing of a mobile home sale.
+Part of this process is the taking and passing of a state-mandated examination that goes over everything that has to do with the closing of a mobile home sale.
 If the home is not closed properly, and accurate taxes and fees are not paid to the state, then the sale might actually not be viewed as valid.

 What this means is that even though you thought you sold your home, you really didn’t.